Art workshops for kids & teens in new orleans

 Amanda Sanfilippo is an artist who has been teaching children of all ages for the last 15 years.
 She had her own day camp for children for 5 consecutive years and is a certified Waldorf teacher.
 Amanda adores children and is so deeply inspired by their magical authenticity and creative brilliance!

-Michelle Timberlake likes to think of herself as Seamstress & Costume extraordinaire.
+Michelle Timberlake coordinates our craft and outreach tables at various events throughout the year.
+Art Camp 504 participates in the Creole Tomato Fest, Boo Carre, Zoo to Do and more.
+She likes to think of herself as Seamstress & Costume extraordinaire.
 Any day of the week, Michelle's SUV is full of art supplies like a mobile Arts & Crafts station.
 Whether its crafting with her 5 year old or the kids at camp, she applies her creative talents towards helping the kids turn their artistic imagination & vision into reality.
 As Krewe Captain for Krewe of Ingress she has created unique swag & organized numerous fundraisers over the last several years.
-Michelle's background and true talent lies in business & finance.
 Michelle started out as a Underwriter/Manager for Countrywide & then moved to Property Management with 1st Lake Properties.
-Throughout her business career she piloted many Creative & Cooperative Marketing programs.
 After expanding her network & contacts during her management career she started her own small property management firm in 2005.